GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 [Wave web accessibility evaluation tool](https://wave.webaim.org/) - Used to test accessibility [WebAim contrast checker](https://webaim.org/resources/contrastchecker/) - Used to test contrast between text and background

+[Responsive Web Design Checker](https://responsivedesignchecker.com) - Used to check responsivity across a range of devices and screen sizes

 [Favicon.cc](https://www.favicon.cc/) - Used to create the favicon.

 [Return to contents list](#contents)